jadedbay/NeedleArts/README.md

 # NeedleArts

-A Hollow Knight: Silksong mod, which adds the ability to equip a Needle Strike from another crest.
+A Hollow Knight: Silksong mod, adds the ability to equip Needle Strikes from other crests.